MHuiG/MHuiG/AWESOME-STARS.md

 - [OpenGVLab/DragGAN](https://github.com/OpenGVLab/DragGAN) - Unofficial Implementation of DragGAN - "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold" （DragGAN 全功能实现，在线Demo，本地部署试用，代码、模型已全部开源，支持Windows, macOS, Linux）
 - [XingangPan/DragGAN](https://github.com/XingangPan/DragGAN) - Official Code for DragGAN (SIGGRAPH 2023)
 - [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
-- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
-It can be directly trained like a GPT (parallelizable).
-So it's combining the best of RNN and transformer - great performance, fast inference, sa
+- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
+We are at RWKV-7 "Goose".
+So it's combining the best of RNN a
 - [AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes for robotics algorithms.
 - [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.
 - [meta-llama/llama](https://github.com/meta-llama/llama) - Inference code for Llama models